-(b) opportunities for prisoners to utilise their time in prison in a constructive and beneficial manner by means of educational and occupational training programmes and other means of self improvement; and
+(f) providing opportunities for prisoners to utilise their time in prison in a constructive and beneficial manner by means of educational and occupational training programmes and other means of self improvement; and

-(c) opportunities for work, leisure activities, and recreation.
+(g) providing opportunities for work, leisure activities, and recreation; and

+(h) assisting prisoners to make reparation for the offences they have committed.

+(3) Subject to subsection (4) a prisoner cannot be compelled to use or participate in services or programmes provided under this section.

-(2) Participation in and use of services provided under this section shall be voluntary, except that, unless a prisoner is medically unfit, he may be required to work.
+(4) As long as a prisoner is medically fit the prisoner may be required to work.